OctopusDeploy/blog/blog/2024-06/re-envisioning-our-navigation/index.md

 The find-ability of Octopus Deploy was our biggest UX pain point.

-Insights from our NPS surveys gave us hints about the navigation problem.
-But many comments were vague “i have trouble finding things” or “I feel lost”.
+Insights from our NPS surveys gave us hints about the findability problem.
+But many comments were vague such as “i have trouble finding things” or “I feel lost”.
 This was a signal that it wasn’t a surface level problem or a quick fix.

 We came to learn many parts of the experience are connected to this problem.
-Information structure in the menus?
-Menu labels?
-Pages not needed?
-Page layouts?
-Is it where a user ends up once they finish a task?
-For us it was all the above.
+Information grouping.
+Menu labels.
+Many pages.
+Page layouts.
+Workflows.

 So how do we tackle a broad and interconnected problem space?
 I decided to re-envision our navigation was the next best step.
 We organised a series of activities to help us understand our Navigation North Star.